Particular/NServiceBus.Persistence.Sql/dev/oracle-docker-image.md

 4. Invoke `$/OracleDatabase/SingleInstance/dockerfiles/buildContainerImage.sh` (git bash or WSL) as `./buildContainerImage.sh -x -v 18.4.0` (build express image)

 NOTE: This image is Oracle Database 18c Express Edition.
 This is different from the one on the build server, which is 11g.

+Now you should have an image called 'oracle/database:18.4.0-xe'.